SuryaaVadachennimalaiSelvaraj/Machine-Learning-for-IWT-Ship-Traffic-Analysis-Object-Detection-vs.-AIS-Data-/README.md

     * Open the PuTTY configuration window
     * In the PuTTY Configuration window, go back to the "Session" category.
     * Enter the IP address or hostname of your AWS Ubuntu instance in the "Host Name (or IP address)" field.
     * To save this configuration for future use, enter a name for the session in the "Saved Sessions" field and click the "Save" button.
-    * With the key file loaded and the SSH connection settings configured, click the "Open" button in the PuTTY Configuration window.
+    * With the key file loaded and the SSH connection settings configured, click the "Open" button in the PuTTY configuration window.
 * Setting up a VNC server:
     * PuTTY will establish an SSH connection to your AWS Ubuntu instance using the loaded key file.
     * First check if the packages are updated